qiuyue1993/qiuyue.github.com/index.md

 ---
 ### Research Internship

-I am currently looking for motivated research interns to work on topics related to computer vision, vision-and-language, and 3D scene understanding.
+I am currently looking for motivated research interns to work with me on-site at the AIST Tsukuba Center in Japan on topics related to computer vision, vision-and-language, and 3D scene understanding.
 Potential topics include scene change understanding, multi-view and 3D visual reasoning, visual question answering, vision-and-language navigation, and spatio-temporal visual understanding.

 If you are interested, please feel free to contact me by email with your CV, research interests, and a brief description of your previous research or project experience.